 I particularly liked seeing the “Dropcloth” paintings.
 Gerry picked up dropcloths strewn around the worksite of commercial painters.
 He then had them framed and stretched.
 They are subtle and suggestive, like a Cy Twombly or maybe even a Jackson Pollack…but wait a minute, they are dropcloths!
 The idea lingers, inhabiting a sensuous formality, but it remains pure.

-This show is particularly successful in its display of the range of work as it skips through various decades and series to give a sense of the breadth he achieved.
+This show is particularly successful in its display of the range of work as it skips through various decades and series to give a sense of the breadth Jerry Ferguson achieved.
 Using frottage, rollers, stencils, found objects, spray paint and various mundane, utilitarian objects he never flinched in exploring and manifesting the concepts that appealed to him.